-The project, totalling 118 map-designated claims (CDC) and covering 6,391.90 ha, is located a few kilometers north of Manitou Lake and 125 km northeast of Sept-Îles, in the Côte-Nord administrative district of Québec.
-The claim block is also located 25 km east of the Québec North Shore and Labrador (QNSL) rail line and is accessible by air from the port city of Sept-Îles.
+The project, totalling 118 map-designated claims (CDC) and covering 6,391.90 ha, is located a few kilometers north of Manitou Lake, approximately 125 km northeast of Sept-Îles, in the Côte-Nord administrative district of Québec.
+The Kwyjibo claim block is also located 25 km east of the Québec North Shore and Labrador (QNSL) rail line and is accessible by air from float plane and helicopter bases located in or near Sept-Îles.